PrototypeZone/tech104/tech104lab07.md

 DisplayHeader("Paul Moggach");		// Prints header to the screen
 ```
 2. Finish updating your project.
-3. Ensure your program compiles by Sunday at 11 am.
+3. Ensure your program compiles by Sunday November 19th at 11 am.

 ## An example for those interested in yet another alternative to case/switch and if/else for menus
 ```c